Suspended NDTL gets back WADA recognition: Sports Minister Anurag Thakur reveals | Health

 During the suspension period, urine samples collected by NADA were being sent primarily to the WADA-accredited lab in Doha.

-The process had made the anti-doping programme very expensive for the country because of the significant cost involved in sending samples abroad.
+The process had made the anti-doping program very expensive for the country because of the significant cost involved in sending samples abroad.

-The COVID-19 pandemic also contributed in slowing down the anti-doping activities in India with NADA admitting to have collected a lesser volume of samples.
+The COVID-19 pandemic also contributed to slowing down the anti-doping activities in India with NADA admitting to having collected a lesser volume of samples.

 After outstanding non-conformities were not addressed to WADA's satisfaction, its Laboratory Expert Group (LabEG) recommended the initiation of further disciplinary proceedings against NDTL in January this year.